-As a percent of total sales, S&M operating expenses (excluding the MDET) were 4.7% in 2014 compared to 6.2% in 2013 and 6.5% in 2012.
-S&M expenses in 2014 and 2013 were 5.4% and 6.9% of sales, respectively, including the MDET.
-The significantly lower S&M expenses in 2014 resulted from UTMD converting from a third party S&M service provider in AUS as of December 2013 to UTMD's own employees.
-AUS S&M expenses in 2014 were AUD 369 lower than in 2013, while sales were 9% higher.
-In 2015, UTMD plans to add direct salespeople in the U.S. and increase its clinical trade show coverage.
-If sales remain the same as in 2014, the approximate \$200 increase will result in S&M expense of 5.8% of sales, and will dilute UTMD's OIM by about 0.4 percentage points.
+As a percent of total sales, S&M operating expenses (excluding the MDET) were 4.7% in both 2015 and 2014, and 6.2% in 2013.
+S&M expenses including the MDET were 5.4% of sales in both 2015 and 2014, compared to 6.9% of sales in 2013.
+The lower S&M expenses starting in 2014 resulted from UTMD converting from a third party S&M service provider in AUS as of December 2013 to UTMD's own employees.
+In 2016, UTMD plans to add direct salespeople.
+However the reduction in foreign subsidiary S&M expense in USD terms from a continued decline in FX rates is expected to help offset the increased cost of additional direct reps.
+As a result of the suspension of the MDET, the projected net change in S&M expense in 2016 should be approximately \$200, resulting in contribution to UTMD's OIM of about 0.5 percentage points.

 - ii) R&D expenses: R&D expenses include the costs of investigating clinical needs, developing innovative concepts, testing concepts for viability, validating methods of manufacture, completing any necessary premarketing clinical trials, regulatory documentation and other activities required for design control, responding to customer requests for product enhancements, and assisting manufacturing engineering on an ongoing basis in developing new processes or improving existing processes.
-As a percent of sales, R&D expenses were 1.1% in 2014 compared to 1.2% in 2013 and 1.4% in 2012.
-By adding another engineer, UTMD expects to increase R&D expenses about \$120 in 2015, resulting in 2015 R&D expenses as a percentage of sales about 1.4%. - iii) G&A expenses: G&A expenses include the "front office" functional costs of executive management, finance and accounting, corporate information systems, human resources, shareholder relations, corporate risk management, corporate governance, protection of intellectual property, amortization of identifiable intangibles and legal costs.
+As a percent of sales, R&D expenses were 1.3% in 2015 compared to 1.1% in 2014 and 1.2% in 2013.
+The 2015 increase resulted from the addition of a product development engineer.
+R&D expenses as a percentage of sales in 2016 are expected to remain about 1.3%. - iii) G&A expenses: G&A expenses include the "front office" functional costs of executive management, finance and accounting, corporate information systems, human resources, shareholder relations, corporate risk management, corporate governance, protection of intellectual property, amortization of identifiable intangibles and legal costs.

-As a percent of total sales, G&A operating expenses were 14.8% in 2014 compared to 15.2% in 2013 and 16.5% in 2012.
-The lower G&A percent of sales in 2014 was due to \$54 lower consolidated G&A expenses combined with \$785 higher sales.
-In 2014, UTMD was able to reduce AUS G&A expense by AUD 233 from converting from a third party service provider to using its own employees to manage Femcare AUS.
-The reduced AUD expense was further leveraged by a weaker AUD compared to the USD, so that AUS G&A expense in USD was \$253 lower.
-Although amortization expense resulting from the acquisition of Femcare IIA was the same in GBP for both years, because of a stronger average GBP in 2014, IIA amortization expense included in consolidated G&A expense was \$136 higher.
-(See table above.)
-With weaker GBP, EURO and AUD currencies in 2015, UTMD expects consolidated USD G&A expenses in 2015 will be about \$100 lower than in 2014.
-As a result, if sales remain about the same as in 2014, UTMD projects G&A expenses in the range of 14.6%, not including unforeseen litigation expenses or possible acquisition costs.
+As a percent of total sales, G&A expenses were 14.6% in 2015 compared to 14.8% in 2014 and 15.2% in 2013.
+The lower G&A percent of sales in 2015 was due primarily to FX rates, as expenses in the UK, Ireland and Australia were converted into fewer USD.
+Please see the table above for a stratification of G&A expenses.
+UTMD expects consolidated USD G&A expenses in 2016 about \$100 lower than in 2015.
+As a result, if sales remain about the same as in 2015, UTMD projects G&A expenses in the range of 14.4%, not including unforeseen litigation expenses or possible acquisition costs.